mco-gh/mco.dev/content/post/data/wiki1.md

 What's bigger than Wikipedia?
 Spoiler: Wikipedia page views.
 <!--more-->
+This is the first of a two part series.
+In this part one, we'll cover the problem statement and the data engineering solution, including all the code needed to build a reliable, robust big data processing pipeline.
+In [part two](), we'll cover some of the fun things we can do once we have our data pipeline running: interesting queries and data visualizations and a Data Studio dashboard you can try yourself.

 I often give talks to students and I like to ask if anyone knows what's represented in the cover photo of this article.
 I find it amusing than many aren't sure what they're looking at, so I inform them how, when I was their age, that was my Wikipedia.

 Because it's a centralized web resource, Wikpedia has an interesting property that the encyclopedias of my childhood could never match: it can see every page access.
 The Wikimedia Foundation, which operates and maintains Wikipedia, provides [detailed access logs](http://dumps.wikimedia.your.org/) on an hourly basis.
 This information contains an entry for every view of every article, anywhere in the world, in any language.